 His reaction, over-the-top-screaming, was not unique and I had witnessed that kind of behavior before, but in that moment, it was the last straw.
 The writing was on a wall for months in terms of Jan’s lack of support for my career.
 Without a word, I picked up my materials, left his office and wrote a resignation email.
 My resignation was for all these reasons and personal reasons as well.
 Because we prioritized my husband’s career, I could just quit.
 I didn’t need the job for financial or immigration issues and that made me very unique in Jan’s lab.

 Working in Jan’s lab had always been a pressure cooker.
 My first daughter was born in November 2008.
 I was back working in the lab only six weeks after she was born, the earliest we could find daycare for her.
-To be clear, although Jan never explicitly stated I couldn’t take the whole 12 weeks legally allowed, after multiple meetings I thought that there was a strong implication that I should return early.
+To be clear, although Jan never explicitly stated I couldn’t take the whole 12 weeks legally allowed, after multiple meetings I thought that there was a strong implication that I should return early [van Deursen’s lawyer declared that Dr Ricke’s account is false and that she misrepresented her experience in his lab, -LS].
 The week I came back I was diagnosed with shingles.
 I continued working.
 Jan’s comment?
 Everyone in his lab has had shingles at some point and I was no different.

 Similarly, earlier I had an unexpected appendectomy when I was 12 weeks pregnant.
 I received phone calls (again through an intermediate) that I needed to make a probe for a southern blot that a technician in the lab was doing for my project.
 So I returned earlier than my doctor recommended to scale up probe, a task that the technician was easily capable of.
 It was a method to nudge me back.